 You can start baby proofing your home by reviewing your child’s room.

 - Choose a sturdy and stable changing table with a 2-inch guardrail around all four sides.

 - The top of the changing table pad should be concave (middle slightly lower than sides).

-- Use a crib manufactured after June 2011, when the current safety standards banning the manufacture or sale of drop-side rail cribs become effective
+- Use a crib manufactured after June 2011.
+That is when the current safety standards banning the manufacture or sale of drop-side rail cribs become effective.

 - Slats should be no more than 2 3/8 inches (6 cm) apart so a child's head cannot become trapped between them which can result in death.